fireh9lly/just-the-docs-forestry/docs/node-overview.md

 ### "All the text in the Story Editor is blank/corrupted!"

-This seems to be a bug with Unity's "UI Toolkit" framework, which VNKit uses.
-Closing and reopening the Unity editor may fix this temporarily, but if it persists: close Unity, delete the `Library/` folder from your project (it's safe to delete this), then reopen the project again.
+This seems to be a bug with Unity's "UI Toolkit" framework, which VNKit uses, and may be triggered by exporting a build of your project.
+There seem to be a few different ways to solve this:

+* Open the Package Manager (Window menu > Package Manager) and refresh the package list.
+This is the easiest solution and possibly the most effective (needs further testing).
+* Closing and reopening the Unity editor will restore the text, but the issue may recur later.
+* If these methods don't work, close Unity, delete the `Library/` folder from your project (this is safe to delete), then reopen the project again.
 Unity will rebuild the library folder automatically, which will take a long time, but it _should_ clear the bug.

 ### "I have a complex project with backstage processes that isn't working as it should."